-IA provides some capabilities to the university at large and makes additional services available on request.
+IA provides some capabilities to the university at large and makes additional ones available on request.
 In addition, IA provides IT security and privacy guidance, best practices, and information.
 Key capabilities are listed here.
 To request services from IA, ask questions, make suggestions, or share concerns, work with your unit's Security Unit Liaison (SUL) or contact IA through the ITS Service Center.

 Capabilities for the University